QuantEcon/cbc_2024/source_files/wednesday/jax_intro.md

 Because the compiler specializes on array sizes, it needs to recompile code when array sizes change.

-As a result, any argument that determines sizes of arrays should be flagged by `static_argnums` -- a signal that JAX can treat that variable as a compile-time constant (and recompile when it changes).
+As a result, any argument that determines sizes of arrays should be flagged by `static_argnums` -- a signal that JAX can treat the argument as fixed and compile efficient code that specializes on this value.

+(JAX will recompile the function when it changes).

 Here's a example.